gimolabs/docs/docs/gimo-finance/st0g.md

 | Gimo Finance | $10$ | $100 × 0.1$ |

 ## Exchange Rate Dynamics
 st0G is an interest-bearing asset whose value continuously appreciates as rewards accumulate.
-A0GI staked via the Gimo App is transferred to the OG Staking Vault, with rewards periodically calculated and reflected on-chain in the exchange rate.
+A0GI staked via the Gimo App is transferred to the 0G Staking Vault, with rewards periodically calculated and reflected on-chain in the exchange rate.

 Since there is no slashing, the st0G exchange rate is guaranteed to increase over time, allowing later redeemers to potentially receive more A0GI than earlier ones.